hippiehunter/dblbook/src/chapter_2/routines.md

 > When you're dealing with a MISMATCH alpha parameter and expecting a decimal parameter to be treated as an alpha, ensure to explicitly control the datatype with casting.
 >
 > In situations where you want to pass a decimal variable to a routine with an alpha parameter and you're not using explicit casting when writing to it, it's not advisable to use MISMATCH alpha.
 Rather, you should convert the routine to use a numeric parameter and use MISMATCH numeric, along with appropriate casting, when the parameter is used as an alpha.

+> TODO Note
+> because of the usefulness in resolving common prototyping errors for legacy code, this is worth an extensive example, most importantly including the unexpected results from a poor mismatch choice vs an un-prototyped mismatched parameter.
+Also I need a deeper pass over to inject the why around mismatch parameters and maybe reduce some of the bland fluff

 #### Optional Vs Default
 Optional parameters and parameters with default values both offer flexibility in function or method invocation.
 However, their behavior differs when it comes to determining if an argument was passed.